Incredible tips to deal with anxiety when travelling

 OK who are you with?
 A partner?
 Family member?
 Riding solo?

 when I get anxiety when travelling I always find that talking to someone can immediately help me.
 These people are my safety blankets.
 The people I can feel completely at ease with, and freak out at them should I need too.
 These are my mum, my partner and my besties.
-I will then ring them, explain how I’m feeling or if I can’t just say ‘I’m just ringing for a chat’ i.e. I’m freaking the fuck out and I need you to distract me.
+I will then ring them, explain how I’m feeling or if I can’t just say ‘I’m just ringing for a chat’ i.e. I’m freaking the fuck out and I need you to distract me from my trip anxiety.

 And within minutes I can feel my anxiety when travelling slowly ebb away.
 This helps because they aren’t feeling what you are.
 They don’t have that feel of dread and panic.
 Therefore they can just have a normal conversation, talk absolute shit to you, gossip with you or ask what your planning to do for the rest of the day/ afternoon/ evening.
 And your mind is distracted, and starts to absorb their non-anxious energy.